abhilashgahankari/BT_Final_Project/README.md

 # Wallpaper Shop DApp using Truffle Suite

-This is a sample application using the [Truffle Framework](https://www.trufflesuite.com) to interact with the Ethereum Blockchain, making this my first sample DApp (Distributed Application)
+This is a sample application using the [Truffle Framework](https://www.trufflesuite.com) to interact with the Ethereum Blockchain(Distributed Application).

 ### Pre-requisites